gewill/GWMarkSlider/README.md

 ## Use
 This control is **IBDesignable** and uses the **target-action** pattern for change notifications.

-In order to be notified when either thumb value changes, register for  `.EditingChanged`,`EditingDidEnd`,`.ValueChanged`:
+In order to be notified when either thumb value changes and marks touch down, register for  `.EditingChanged`,`EditingDidEnd`,`.ValueChanged`:

 ```swift